peaksandpies/universal-analytics/README.md

 A node module for Google's [Universal Analytics](http://support.google.com/analytics/bin/answer.py?hl=en&hlrm=de&answer=2790010) tracking via the [Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/).

 This module allows tracking data (or rather, users) from within a Node.js application.
-Tracking is initiated on the server side and, if required, does not required any more tracking in the browser.
+Tracking is initiated on the server side and, if required, does not require any more tracking in the browser.

 `universal-analytics` currently supports the following tracking features: